Children’s Tax Exempt Plan

 Added value for your child – Member Benefits

 Taking out a Children’s Tax Exempt Plan is only the start.
 By doing so, your child will become part of the POIS family which is now a part of Foresters Friendly Society, a well-established UK friendly society.
 This means they can enjoy some wonderful, unique benefits such as discretionary grants to help with higher education costs when the time comes and to support life’s ups and downs.
-In 2018, we gave back over £1.1million to our POIS and Foresters members in the form of discretionary grants.
+In 2022, we gave back over £1.65million to our POIS and Foresters members in the form of discretionary grants and charitable donations.

 Can anyone take out a Children’s Tax Exempt Plan?

 Yes anyone can open a Children’s Tax Exempt Plan on behalf of a child.
 If you are not the child’s parent or guardian, we’ll ask you to confirm that they agree to you setting up the plan.
 We will then send the plan documents to them so you will need to provide their details as part of the application process.

 If the person paying into the plan isn’t the parent or guardian, they’ll receive a copy of the Direct Debit agreement to show they are paying the contributions.
 They’ll also receive the right to cancel pack in the first 30 days.

 Can I open more than one Children’s Tax Exempt Plan for my child?

 Under current legislation each person (including children) can save up to £25 a month in a Friendly Society tax free regular savings plan.
 Therefore, as the monthly contribution for our Children’s Tax Exempt Plan is £25, the child cannot hold more than one tax exempt plan with POIS or any other Friendly Society.